eliasthecactus/cloudflare_ddns/README.md

   </a>
 </p>

-> 😋 A simple Bash script to update cloudflares dns entry with your current IP
+> 😋 A simple Bash script to update cloudflares dns entry with your current IP (Linux macOS, Windows)

 ## Create API-Key
 1) Click Create Token